 Our partners and youth have taught us that organizations and programs rooted in culture and reconciliation lead to pride in self, culture and create a path towards success.
 Today’s youth are tomorrow’s leaders – that’s why we’re focused on building stronger connections with Aboriginal youth.

-Through the Suncor Energy Foundation, we are supporting our partner organizations working towards innovative solutions for Aboriginal communities such as youth engagement, cultural opportunities and leadership/education programs to provide pathways towards a successful future.
+Through the Suncor Energy Foundation (SEF), we are supporting our partner organizations working towards innovative solutions for Aboriginal communities such as youth engagement, cultural opportunities and leadership/education programs to provide pathways towards a successful future.

-It starts with partners that share our vision.
-Through the Suncor Energy Foundation funding strategy, we can be a catalyst, working with others, and connecting and supporting our communities.
+It starts with partners who share our vision.
+Through the SEF funding strategy, we can be a catalyst, working with others, and connecting and supporting our communities.
 Some partners leading change in our community include:

 Watch the Aboriginal Youth Explosion videos